concur/react-interop/README.md

 The two rendering scenarios are:

 1. `render` components into "durable" containers (where the component then becomes the owner of the container)
-2. `renderToStaticMarkup` gets the static HTML markup output from components for rendering inline with other components from the consumer
+2. `renderToStaticMarkup` gets the static HTML markup from components for rendering controlled by the consumer

-The exported API can expose callbacks using `createCallback` and `exportCallbacks` where consumers subscribe to callbacks from your components.

 react-interop prescribes the use of redux's `bindActionCreators` (or analogous methods from other flux implementations) to expose functions for invoking actions without the consuming being aware of the flux implementation.

+The exported API can use `createCallback` and `exportCallbacks`,allowing consumers to subscribe to callbacks.

 To provide your components to the consumer, create a webpack entry point that constructs your store and exports your components, actions, and callbacks.
 Your consumers will reference your bundle as a vanilla JavaScript file.